PhD in Humanities

 Students must, within the first 18 semester credit hours of coursework applicable to the degree plan, successfully complete HUMA 6300, one course in HUAS, one course in HUHI, and one course in HUSL.
 In addition, doctoral students must also enroll in at least 5 organized courses offered at the 7000-level as part of their 42 hours of coursework.

-Effective Fall 2015, doctoral students who will achieve 18 credit hours applicable to the degree plan must, in the semester in which they will complete their first 18 hours, pass the Doctoral Qualifying Examination.
+Effective Fall 2015, doctoral students who will achieve 18 credit hours applicable to the degree plan must, in the semester in which they will complete their first 18 hours, pass a Doctoral Qualifying Examination.

 Learn more about the Foreign Language Requirement